 Try To Shop Natural and Organic Where You Are Staying

 It’s really hard while being away from home and your familiar home town health food stores and your actual own kitchen with all your blenders and juicers to keep up a healthy lifestyle.
 I absolutely adore travelling the world and trying all kinds of new and exciting cuisines but most of these delicious new culinary adventures are far different from the eighty percent Paleo diet.
 I survive on at home in California.
 Having said that there is now way on earth I would miss out on all the delicious and unique foods you find while travelling.
 Although sometimes after weeks away from home, I just crave a smoothie.
+If you want to maintain muscle mass, it’s worth travelling with some protein powder – just be sure it doesn’t explode in your bag!
+Check out this post for a list of the best tasting vanilla protein powders.

 If you are lucky enough to have a kitchen at your disposal while travelling (Or even an outdoor grill if you are camping!) then you are blessed to get to experiment with some ethnic foods as well as some healthy options.
 When we stayed at Bondi Beach in New South Wales a few winters ago we were so blessed that our rented apartment was just above Harris Farm Markets, which is like the uppity fancy very expensive Australian version of Bristol Farms.
 I bought the best Australian aged raw milk cheddar I had ever had in my life at this fancy market!
 Which was fantastic with their farm fresh organic brown eggs that I swear tasted like they had just been laid by a very productive hen.
 They could not have been any more fresh if I had just plucked them from the roust myself!